tjntomas/HADashboard-widgets/README.md

 # Here are some custom widgets that I have made for HADashboard
 # 1. A Vacuum widget for Xiaomi Roborock S50 (Version 2).
-Migh work for other vacuum cleaners also.
+Might work for other vacuum cleaners also.

 ![HADashboard-widgets](https://github.com/tjntomas/HADashboard-widgets/blob/master/img/vacuum_widget.png?raw=true)